 When it comes to flight training, obviously the final decision who you select to train with is your responsibility !

-If you ask us for training, we will simply recommend these listed flight instructors or you can search the HGFA web site for Foot Launch Training or for Wheeled Based Paraglider Training is started again via HGFA or the RAA to locate your closest flight instructor.
+If you ask us for training, we will simply recommend you can search the SAFA web site for Foot Launch Training or for Wheeled Based Paraglider Training is started again via SAFA or the RAA to locate your closest flight instructor.

 When training, most instructors usually agree it is better to learn with your own Paragliding equipment, thus enabling you get to better understand how your equipment works & reacts in diverse conditions, also we know people respect there own equipment as well not having to pay for damaging other peoples equipment.